January 24 2021 – Mike Yarbrough

 Your Wedding Is About You

 With a big wedding, it's easy to become lost in the overwhelming details which, when you get right down to it, don't have much to do with why you're there.
-Downsizing to a micro wedding allows you to re-focus on what really matters: two people dedicating themselves to one another for the rest of their lives.Whether you’re planning a traditional wedding or a micro wedding, you still need the wedding rings!
-Check out our customizer page today to get started designing your own set of custom wedding rings that tell your love story.
+Downsizing to a micro wedding allows you to re-focus on what really matters: two people dedicating themselves to one another for the rest of their lives.Still deciding between having a traditional wedding or a micro wedding?
+Take our wedding style quiz to find out which type of wedding may be best for you!
+If you've already decided, check out our customizer page to get started designing your own set of custom wedding rings that tell your love story.